awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.rst

     PS C:\> Install-Module -Name AWSPowerShell.NetCore -AllowClobber

 It is not necessary to run this command as Administrator, unless you want to install the AWS Tools for PowerShell Core for all users of a computer.
 To do this, run the following command in a PowerShell session that is running as Administrator:

 .. code-block:: none

     PS C:\> Install-Module -Scope CurrentUser -Name AWSPowerShell.NetCore -Force

 To install both AWSPowerShell and AWSPowerShell.NetCore on a Windows-based computer, add :code:`-AllowClobber` to the second installation command, because the modules have cmdlets with the same names.

+Although PowerShell 3.0 or newer releases (AWSPowerShell.NetCore requires PowerShell 6.0) typically load modules into your PowerShell session the first time you run a cmdlet in the module, AWS Tools for PowerShell Core is too large to support this functionality.
+Explicitly load the AWS Tools for PowerShell Core module into your PowerShell session by running an :code:`Import-Module AWSPowerShell.NetCore` command.
+To load the AWS Tools for PowerShell Core module into a PowerShell session automatically, add the :code:`Import-Module AWSPowerShell.NetCore` command to your PowerShell profile.
+For more information about editing your PowerShell profile, see `About Profiles <https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-6>`_ in the Microsoft PowerShell documentation.

 For more information about the release of AWS Tools for PowerShell Core, see the AWS blog post, `Introducing AWS Tools for PowerShell Core Edition <https://blogs.aws.amazon.com/net/post/TxTUNCCDVSG05F/Introducing-AWS-Tools-for-PowerShell-Core-Edition>`_.